Being creative and resourceful with money helps you get through the hard times.

 After completing your registration, you can start taking paid surveys.

-When you’re just starting out, you won’t be earning as much as other online jobs.
-Be patient and just keep going.
+You won’t earn as much as other online jobs when you’re just starting out.
+Be patient and keep going.
 Small as the pay may seem, you’ll accumulate decent income over time.

-Compared to online reselling, dropshipping is an easier, lower-risk, and cheaper way to sell.
-It even allows you to sell not just to local but also international customers.
-Dropshipping works like online reselling, except that you don’t stock the products or keep a physical inventory yourself.
+Unlike online reselling, dropshipping is an easier, lower-risk, and cheaper selling method.
+It even allows you to sell to local and international customers.
+Dropshipping works like online reselling, except you don’t stock the products or keep a physical inventory.

-This e-commerce business model is not as popular here as it is in the U.S. Even so, it’s legal to run a dropshipping store in the Philippines, as long as you’re not selling copyrighted or dangerous items.
+This e-commerce business model is not as popular here as in the U.S. Even so, running a dropshipping store in the Philippines is legal if you’re not selling copyrighted or dangerous items.

 With dropshipping, you earn money helping wholesalers sell their products to more customers and helping buyers get the items they need.